r-lib/usethis/tests/testthat/ref/README.md

 ### Loose Parts, the Regular Way

-This is the structure of many ZIP files I've seen, just in general.
+This is the structure of many ZIP files I’ve seen, just in general.

 ``` bash
 cd foo